With the popularity of motorized bicycles on the rise, it’s becoming more common to see individuals involved in motorized bicycle accidents.

 Depending on the city, there may also be extra safety measures, such as headlights, reflectors, or the use of a horn or bell.

-Can You Drive a Motorized Bicycle on the Highway?
+Can You Drive a Motorized Bicycle on the Highway in Colorado?

 Motorized bicycles can only be used on city streets and in residential areas.
 They aren’t permitted on any highway, interstate, or limited-access road unless that road permits bicycles.